 The worlds deepest, biggest and deadliest open pit mines

 In this article we will take you to some gigantic man-made holes: open pit mines.
 We’ll show you the biggest, deepest and deadliest mines in the world.
-All of them are located in the United States and can be visited.
+Most of them are located in the United States and can be visited.

 Open pit Mine (Photo by wikipedia)

-The biggest mine
+The biggest iron mine

-The worlds biggest open pit mine can be found near Hibbing, Minnesota.
+The worlds biggest open pit iron mine can be found near Hibbing, Minnesota.
 At its maximum, the area covered by the Hull Rust open pit mine is five miles (8km) long, 2 miles (3,2km) wide and 535 feet (180m) deep.
 It looks like a man-made Grand Canyon of over 2,000 acres (8,1km²).
 The first iron ore extractions were made here in 1895.
 Beginning as a small underground mine, the land eventually became one vast open pit as other mines began to develop and emerge.
 The center of the actual pit is located where the original town of Hibbing once stood.
 As the mine grew bigger, the town had to be moved.
 The move started in 1919 and took two years to complete.
 185 houses and 20 businesses were moved a couple of miles to the south.
 Some of the larger buildings even had to be cut in half before they could be moved.
 A few remnants of the original town are left near a lookout point at the edge of the mine.

 Hull Rust mine (Photo by joukork)